Are you scoring in the 26–34 range on ACT English? Do you want to raise that score as high as possible—to a perfect 36?

 ACT English is Designed to Trick You.
 You Need to Learn How.

 Here's why: the ACT is a weird test.
 When you take it, don't you get the sense that the questions are nothing like what you've seen in school?

 You've learned grammar before in school.
 You know some basic grammar rules.
 But the ACT questions just seem so much weirder.

 It's purposely designed this way.
 The ACT can't test difficult concepts, because this would be unfair for students who never took AP English.
 It can't ask you to decompose Dostoevsky's The Brothers Karamazov.
 The ACT is a national test, which means it needs a level playing field for all students around the country.

-So it HAS to test concepts that all high school students will cover.
-Subject verb agreement, run-on sentences, pronoun choice, etc. You've learned all of this throughout school.
+So it has to test concepts that all high school students will cover, like subject-verb agreement, run-on sentences, pronoun choice, etc. You've learned all of this throughout school.

 But the ACT still has to make the test difficult, so it needs to test these concepts in strange ways.
 This trips up students who don't prepare, but it rewards students who understand the test well.

 Here's an example: find the grammar error in this sentence:The commissioner, along with his 20 staff members, run a tight campaign against the incumbent.

 The error is in subject/verb agreement.
 The subject of the sentence is commissioner, which is singular.
 The verb is "run," but because the subject is singular, it should really be "runs."

 At your level, you probably saw the error.
 But if you didn't, you fell for a classic ACT English trap.
 It purposely confused you with the interrupting phrase, "along with his 20 staff members."
 You're now picturing 20 people in a campaign—which suggests a plural verb!